-Providing a shelter to those who do not have one is the ideal that moves the American Alan Graham, one of the founders of Community First!
+Providing a shelter to those who do not have one is the ideal that moves Alan Graham, one of the founders of Community First!
 Village, in Austin, the capital of Texas.
-The village houses formerly homeless people in 140 micro-homes (16-18 square meter) houses and 100 motorhomes (vehicles equipped with a kitchen, a bathroom, a bedroom and a living room).
+The village houses formerly homeless people in 140 micro-homes (that is, houses of 16-18 square meters) and 100 motorhomes (vehicles equipped with a kitchen, a bathroom, a bedroom and a living room).

 Community First!
 Village is more than a shelter.
-There are kitchens, laundries, public bathrooms (because the micro-homes have no plumbing) in a compound encompassing an area of 11 hectares (110,000 square meters, or a little over 27 acres).
+It’s a compound encompassing an area of 11 hectares (110,000 square meters, or a little over 27 acres) which includes kitchens, laundries and public bathrooms (because the micro-homes have no plumbing).
 In addition to these amenities that make Community First!
 Village a home, there are others that build community and foster quality of life: a cinema, a chapel, a community vegetable garden, a graveyard, a locksmith shop, a clinic, a convenience store and a library.
 The streets have names like Peaceful Path and Goodness Way.

 Almost 100 volunteers work daily cleaning, gardening and providing maintenance for this small town, which is a little over eight and a half miles from downtown Austin.
 Community First!
 Village does not get help from the government.
 Due to the high costs of maintaining the initiative, about US$4 million dollars a year, the NGO is always coming up with ways to encourage more people to get involved with the cause and be part of the team, or contribute money.
 To that end, they organize events open to the community beyond the Village, such as free movies and product sales fairs.